Body fat analyzers: How accurate are they?

 - Underwater weighing.
 Also known as hydrodensitometry, this method involves sitting on a special chair submerged under water.
 Your underwater weight or body density is then used to calculate your percentage of body fat.

-Body fat can also be estimated using cross-sectional imaging methods such as magnetic resonance imaging (MRI) and computerized tomography (CT).
+Body fat can also be estimated using cross-sectional imaging methods such as magnetic resonance imaging (MRI), nuclear magnetic resonance spectroscopy and computerized tomography (CT).
 These scans can provide the most precise body composition measurements, especially for intra-abdominal fat measurement.
 They are expensive, however, and are usually not indicated solely for measuring body fat.
 Imaging tests such as ultrasound may also be used to measure body composition.

 Other methods to assess body fat continue to be studied.